Law of the European Union: Banking, monetary and fiscal policy

-The European Central Bank's the ‘primary objective... shall be to maintain price stability.
-Without prejudice to that objective, it shall support the general economic policies in the Union’, such as ‘balanced economic growth and price stability, a highly competitive social market economy, aiming at full employment and social progress, and a high level of protection and improvement of the quality of the environment.’
+The European Central Bank's 'primary objective... shall be to maintain price stability.
+Without prejudice to that objective, it shall support the general economic policies in the Union', such as 'balanced economic growth and price stability, a highly competitive social market economy, aiming at full employment and social progress, and a high level of protection and improvement of the quality of the environment.'
 There are three main powers to achieve these goals.
 First, the ECB can require other banks to hold reserves proportionate to their type of lending.
 Second, it may lend money to other banks, or conduct 'credit operations'.
-Third it may ‘operate in the financial markets by buying and selling’ securities.
+Third it may 'operate in the financial markets by buying and selling' securities.
 For example, in Gauweiler v Deutscher Bundestag a German politician claimed that the ECB's purchase of Greek government debt on secondary markets violated TFEU article 123, which prohibits directly lending money to member state governments.
 The Court of Justice rejected that the ECB had engaged in 'economic policy' (i.e. fiscal transfers) rather than monetary policy decisions, which it was allowed to do.
-So far the ECB has failed to use these powers to eliminate investment in fossil fuels and the inflation it causes.
+So far the ECB has failed to use these powers to eliminate investment in fossil fuels, despite the inflation that gas, oil and coal cause given their price volality in international markets.

 Beyond the central bank, the Credit Institutions Directive 2013 requires authorisation and prudence provisions in other banks in all EU member states.
 Under the Basel III programme, created by an international banker group, banks must hold more money in reserves based on the risk-profile that it holds, as determined by the member state regulator.
 More risky assets require more reserves, and the Capital Requirements Regulation 2013 codifies these standards, for instance by mandating that proportionally less in reserves is needed if more government debt is held, but more if mortgage-backed securities are held.
 To guard against the risk of bank runs, the Deposit Guarantee Directive 2014 creates an EU wide minimum guarantee of €100,000 for bank deposits, so that if anyone's bank goes insolvent, the state will pay the deposit up to this amount.
+There are not yet rules requiring higher reserving and accounting practices for climate risk and of gas, oil or coal reserves become worthless as Europe replaces fossil fuels with renewable energy.